 To validate our theory, we empirically test the spatial and temporal relationship between urban defensive investment and the rise of modern states in Europe.
-We generate a new dataset on the construction timelines of urban fortifications for over 6,000 European population centers in the medieval and early modern periods by geolocating the work of Stoob (1988).
-We combine these data with information on the locations of artillery manufacturers from Kennard (1986) and state borders in five-year increments from Abramson (2017).
+We generate a new dataset on the construction timelines of urban fortifications for over 6,000 European population centers in the medieval and early modern periods by geolocating data originally presented in Stoob (1988), combined with data on state borders in five-year increments from Abramson (2017).

 Our first test compares the spatial distribution of sophisticated urban fortifications with a measure of territorial consolidation.
-Consistent with our theory, we find that fortifications capable of resisting artillery were constructed in places where states consolidated authority over territory.
-Second, we show that sophisticated fortifications were more likely to be constructed in strategic locations for the defense of states after artillery were introduced.
-Third, an analysis of the timelines of defensive investment supports the theory that states actively redistributed resources to support wall construction in strategically important cities.
+Consistent with our theory, we find that fortifications capable of resisting artillery were more likely to be constructed near borders, while the most defensive resources in the pre-gunpowder period were more evenly spread across the interior of polities.
+Second, we find that location-specific costs of construction explains new wall construction before, but not after, gunpowder became militarily relevant.
+Furthermore, cities that leapt from lagging in defensive investment to the technological frontier tended to be closer to areas of territorial consolidation.
+This is consistent with increased state support for defense, concentrated in areas where it is strategically useful, rather than defensive investment as a function of cost.
+Finally, we find that upgrades to counter artillery were concentrated in places where states contested, and consolidated authority over, territory.

 The work that most directly relates to ours, Tilly (1990), studies the variation in paths to state formation in Europe.
 Tilly and the literature his work inspired describe state development in Europe as a positive feedback cycle in which states "accumulated coercion and capital" from cities for the purpose of waging war against other states (Bean 1973; Spruyt 1996, 2017; Gennaioli and Voth 2015; Kaspersen and Strandsbjerg 2017).
 We further develop Tilly's pioneering work in two main ways.
-First, we explain why Tilly's cycle where "war made the state and the state made war" began in Europe when it did (Tilly 1975).
-We assert that the relatively rapid introduction of gunpowder and the sudden obsolescence of existing defensive technology were necessary catalysts.
+First, we provide evidence that helps explain why Tilly's cycle where "war made the state and the state made war" began in Europe when it did (Tilly 1975).
+We assert that the relatively rapid introduction of gunpowder and the sudden obsolescence of existing defensive technology were significant catalysts.
 Second, we explain why it was necessary for cities and smaller territories to lose the sovereignty and autonomy they had maintained for centuries.
 Our answer is that only a national state had the necessary political authority to overcome obstacles to investments in collective security.